128technology/docs/docs/cc_fips_install_quickstart_otpiso.md

 ### SSR Configuration

 The SSR router will need to be provisioned on the conductor.
-This procedure presumes you are familiar with the [concepts](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/concepts_glossary) and [configuration](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/config_basics) of the SSR platform.
+This procedure assumes you are familiar with the [concepts](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/concepts_glossary) and [configuration](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/config_basics) of the SSR platform.

 When a router configuration has been added to the conductor, but the device has not yet connected, in place of device-specific information, QuickStart instructions will be displayed.